reginaldford/sms/readme.md

     5. pwd(); # returns the working directory

     6. ls() ; # show files and directories at the current working directory

+    7. import "filename.sms" # will find the file in PATH, execute it and return the result

 </details>